greysoh/lswitch/README.md

 * PS5 (`Gamepad.PS5`)
 * Series S/X (`Gamepad.XboxSeries`)

-Gamepad has support for these additional controllers:
+Gamepad has support for these additional controllers (but WE don't as they are untested/not converted):
 * PS3 (`Gamepad.PS3`)
 * Xbox 360 (`Gamepad.Xbox360`)
 * Xbox One (`Gamepad.XboxONE`)